Glossary of terms

 Regulation: A rule set down by the University.

-Research essay: A research-based essay on a topic approved by the relevant Academic Head and supervisor and normally worth between 15 and 45 points.
+Research essay: A research-based essay on a topic approved by the relevant Academic Head and supervisor, normally worth up to 30 points.

 Research Masters: A research based programme of study that includes either a 90 or 120 point thesis or research portfolio.

-Research portfolio: A coherent, integrated programme of research-based work.
+Research portfolio: A coherent, integrated programme of research-based work, normally worth up to 120 points.

 Restriction (restricted course): A course in which the learning objectives, content and/or assessment are so similar to a second course that a student cannot be credited with both towards a certificate, diploma or degree.
 In some cases a restricted course may be taken and credited as a Certificate of Proficiency.